Tata Motors: Tata Nano

 The Nano was launched in 2009 as a city car intended to appeal as an affordable alternative to the section of the Indian populace that is primarily the owner of motorcycles and has not bought their first car.
-Initially priced at ₹100,000 (US$1,500), the vehicle attracted a lot of attention for its relatively low price.
+Initially priced at ₹100,000 (then equivalent to about US$2,500), the vehicle attracted a lot of attention for its relatively low price.
 However, the Nano was very poorly rated for safety and in 2018, Cyrus Mistry, chairman of the Tata Group, called the Tata Nano a failed project, with production ending in May 2018.